chaos-mesh/website/versioned_docs/version-2.0.5/simulate-time-chaos-on-kubernetes.md

 ::: note

-TimeChaos only affects the PID `1` process in the container's PID namespace, and child processes of the PID `1`.
-For example, one process started by `kubectl exec` would not be affected.
+TimeChaos only affects the PID `1` process in the PID namespace of the container, and child processes of the PID `1`.
+For example, the process started by `kubectl exec` does not be affected.

 :::